-You can't believe your little one is already starting school -- preschool, that is.
-It's a big transition for kid and parent alike, but luckily there are lots of activities you can do to help prepare for it.
+You can't believe your little one is already starting school — preschool, that is.
+It's a big transition for kid and parent alike, but luckily there are lots of kids activities you can do to help prepare your child.

 Meeghan Karle Mousaw, a mother of five and the founder of Sight and Sound Reading, says that pre-k should be all about learning while having fun.
 "The thing I love about preschool is really anything can be turned into a learning experience.
 Preschoolers soak things up like a sponge."

-Get your child prepared to thrive with 14 preschool activities:
+Get your child prepared to thrive with these 14 preschool activities:

 Cooking is a great place to start, since it teaches kids to follow directions.
 Make some spaghetti and form letters of the alphabet out of the spaghetti strands, using the directions from Sight and Sound Reading.
 This way you can teach them while getting them fed!

 After grocery shopping, sort items into categories such as produce, canned goods and boxed items.
 While setting the table or unloading the dishwasher, a preschooler can group utensils (nothing sharp), cups, bowls and plates.